-The minor consists of seven courses (six for students who entered UCSD before January 1, 1998), five of which must be upper-division, chosen from the courses listed below.
+The minor consists of seven courses, five of which must be upper-division, chosen from the courses listed below.
 To assure an interdisciplinary learning experience, students must include at least one course from each of the following academic departments: history, philosophy, political science, and sociology.
 Law and Society 101, Contemporary Legal Issues, may be counted as either political science or sociology, and may be repeated for credit once, for a maximum total of eight units.